 You need to keep a mileage log to file a business mileage deduction.
 Like any other self-employed expense reporting, your mileage tracking must be as accurate as possible to ensure you get the maximum deduction—and to protect you in the event of an IRS audit.

-Your mileage log should include the following information, and ideally you’ll update it after every trip for the most accurate records:
+Your mileage log should include the following for each trip:

 Total mileage of the trip